701 Henley Street

 Green On the Inside and Out

-The Knoxville Convention Center is proud to announce that it is the FIRST convention center in Tennessee to be Green Certified through the TN Green Hospitality Certification program.
+The Knoxville Convention Center is proud to announce that it is the FIRST convention center in Tennessee to be LEED Certified Silver from the USGBC and Green Certified through the TN Green Hospitality Certification program.

 Going, going, gone...GREEN that is!
 The Knoxville Convention Center is proud to be an environmentally friendly facility.
 The Center staff has put in place a number of initiatives as part of a sustainable program to improve the surrounding environment.